 I originally titled this “The Great Logo Disaster” because that is how the story started.
-However, as the story unfolded (unravelled?) it became clear that the logo was only the starting point for a line of mistakes that ultimately might be costly as a great branding disaster.
+However, as the story unfolded (unraveled?) it became clear that the logo was only the starting point for a line of mistakes that ultimately might be costly as a great branding disaster.

 We are working on a political campaign (by “we,” I mean BackBurner Marketing, my creative marketing consulting company) here in Florida.
 We were brought on to handle the candidate’s image marketing issues–logo/signage/website development, message/platform structuring and development, public and media relations, copywriting for op-eds, speeches, etc. Before we came on scene, this was all handled ad hoc by a group of well-meaning volunteers who have a lot of energy and enthusiasm but virtually no experience in real-world marketing, and certainly not in the kind of concentrated branding that is an election campaign.